-23 End of commissioning performs different actions to put the device in proper state right before commissioning.
-This way f.i. fiscal and non-fiscal archives, the audit trail and/or fiscal audit trail can be cleared.
+19 End of commissioning performs different actions to put the device in proper state right before commissioning.
+This way e.g., fiscal and non-fiscal archives, the audit trail and/or fiscal audit trail can be cleared.

-Update device time Set internal system time in the device. (⇒ section 10.2.1 Why does the Time Service distinguish between synchronization and setting the system time, p.
-129) access in enSuite (navigation branch) My devices - <device>, Update date and time</device> access on the device System - Time Service - Date and time - [Update date and time -], Update date and time Reset battery state Display of the battery state of charge on the enCore device, e.g., reset to 100% after changing the batteries. access on the device i) Info - device monitor, Reset battery status to 100% Modify AFB configuration Change the composition of AFBs access in enSuite (parameter branch) <device>, tab AFB configuration</device> Update non-fiscal firmware All non-fiscal firmware modules (the checkbox is cleared in the Fiscal column) can be updated or restored to their last status. .C access in enSuite (navigation branch) My devices - <device>, Action Firmware configuration, [Make changes to firmware] OR[Restore to state before the last update]24</device> 4 Update fiscal firmware All fiscally approved firmware modules (the checkbox is selected in the Fiscal column) can also be updated or restored to their last status. • access in enSuite (navigation branch) My devices - <device>, Action Firmware configuration, [Make changes to firmware] OR [Restore to state before the last update]24</device> Update approval file Select another approval file. access in enSuite (navigation branch) action Firmware configuration, column Firmware module value approval, in column Current select approval file, [Make changes to firmware]
+My devices - <device> - End of commissioning19</device> Modify displays Transferring parameterization with changed displays to the device.
+Pre-defined standard displays can be changed if they are not read-only; read-only displays are labeled with a lock lock edited or deleted. access in enSuite ■ Displays - <folder> - [Folder -] <display(s)></display(s)></folder> Update device time Set internal system time in the device. ⇒ 10.2.1 Why does the Time Service distinguish between synchronization and setting the system time (p.
+140) access in enSuite (navigation branch) ,,,,, access on the device Image: System - Reset battery state Display of the battery state of charge on the enCore device, e.g., reset to 100% after changing the batteries. access on the device Info - device monitor, Reset battery status to 100% Modify AFB configuration Change the composition of AFBs access in enSuite (parameter branch) <device>, tab AFB configuration</device> Update non-fiscal firmware All non-fiscal firmware modules (the checkbox is cleared in the Fiscal column) can be updated or restored to their last status. access in enSuite (navigation branch) My devices - <device>, Action Firmware configuration, [Make changes to firmware] OR [Restore to state before the last update]20</device>

+20 Relates to all non-fiscal firmware modules, in other words modules for which the checkbox in the Fiscal column is cleared.